Time Series Alignment with Global Invariances: Experiments

 \subsection{Cover song identification}

 Cover song identification is the task of retrieving, for a given query song, its covers (\emph{i.e.} different versions of the same song) in a training set.
 State-of-the-art methods either rely on anchor matches in the songs and/or on temporal alignments.
-In most related works, chroma or harmonic pitch class profile (HPCP) features are usually chosen, as they capture harmonic characteristics of the songs at stake~\cite{heo2017cover}.
+In most related works, chroma or harmonic pitch class profile (HPCP) features are usually chosen, as they capture harmonic characteristics of the songs at stake~\citep{heo2017cover}.

-For this experiment, we use the covers80 dataset~\cite{ellis20072007} that consists in 80 cover pairs of pop songs and we evaluate the performance in terms of recall.
-Since the selection of features is not our main focus, we choose to extract chroma energy normalized statistics (CENS,~\citet{muller2005audio}) over half a second windows.
-We compare variants of our method to a baseline that consists in a DTW alignment between songs transposed to the same key using the Optimal Transposition Index (OTI,~\citet{serra2008transposing}).
+For this experiment, we use the covers80 dataset~\citep{ellis20072007} that consists in 80 cover pairs of pop songs and we evaluate the performance in terms of recall.
+Since the selection of features is not our main focus, we choose to extract chroma energy normalized statistics (CENS,~\citep{muller2005audio}) over half a second windows.
+We compare variants of our method to a baseline that consists in a DTW alignment between songs transposed to the same key using the Optimal Transposition Index (OTI,~\citep{serra2008transposing}).
 This OTI computes a transposition based on average energy in each semitone band.
-Note that we also compared our approach to the Smith Waterman algorithm in place of DTW but we chose to put it in supplementary material since it did not lead to significant improvement over the DTW baseline.
+For each competitor, test set songs are ranked based on their distances to query songs.